zxt18/blog/src/content/blog/investment-framework.md

 ### Preface
 While the notion of an "Investing Machine" capable of predicting market movements and generating extraordinary gains seems like something market strategists should strive for, the reality is that such a constantly self-calibrating system is virtually impossible.

-_The need for overly complex mathematical models that are often fed noisy, unnormalized garbage data, that claims to have forecasting value, is often a bullshit sales tactic to impress prospective investors, defying Occam's razor principle of favoring simplicity_.
+The need for overly complex mathematical models that are often fed noisy, unnormalized garbage data, that claims to have forecasting value, is often a bullshit sales tactic to impress prospective investors, defying Occam's razor principle of favoring simplicity.
 Within this blogpost, i'll share with you a replicable investment framework.

-### A replicable investment framework
+### The Investment Framework
 For retail investors seeking a replicable, time-tested investment framework that could lead to outsized returns, the name of the game lies in a few fundamental principles:

 1. Time Arbitrage and Bargain Hunting